Alastair-Cleve/CommonCents/README.md

 ## Product Goals and Priorities

-CommonCents will allow users to do the following:
+Common&#xFFE0;ents will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

-- [ ] Interact with a landing page to discover CommonCents’ offering
+- [ ] Interact with a landing page to discover Common&#xFFE0;ents’ offering
   - [ ] Currency conversion widget (&#x1F534; P1 - MVP)
   - [ ] Graph of exchange rates over past 30 days (&#x1F535; P2 - expected feature, but not MVP)
     - [ ] Links to competitor website via query string (&#x1F535; P2 - expected feature, but not MVP)